Tea, Cake & Art

 It has been such a pleasure to share Tuesday afternoons with our Tea, Cake & Art group since it started last year.

-Tea, Cake & Art has been running since April with the support of our visitors and donors, as well as the funders below.
-We have been able to offer painting and drawing, printmaking, textiles, ceramics and model-making.
-We know that Tea, Cake & Art sessions bring health and wellbeing benefits to a sometimes isolated group of people.
-Our group has started doing art at home and meeting each other independently.
-They also co-curated their own their own exhibition at The Exchange in December 2019.
-The most common word our participants use when describing the session is ‘friendly’.
+Tea, Cake & Art has been running since April 2019 with the support of our visitors and donors, as well as the funders below.
+We have been able to offer painting and drawing, printmaking, textiles, ceramics and model-making to older people living alone.
+We know that Tea, Cake & Art sessions bring health and wellbeing benefits to a sometimes isolated group of people, and we are very aware that the current coronavirus crisis is having a profound impact on already-isolated people.

 Project funders: Pender Law Solicitors, BBC Radio Cornwall, Cornwall Community Foundation, People’s Postcode Lottery, the Santander Foundation and Councillor Jim McKenna’s Community Chest and many visitors and online donors.